gasunit/GASUnit/README.md

 }
 ```

-NOTE: If you're publishing source code, should **not** write webhook url as a literal, and should use instead script properties.
+NOTE: If you're publishing source code, should **not** write webhook url as a literal, and should use instead properties.

 #### Result
 ![slack.png](slack.png)